broadinstitute/gnomad-blog/content/posts/2024-10-local-ancestry-inference-for-african-african-american-samples-in-gnomad.md

 <!-- end_excerpt -->

 The new local ancestry-informed frequency data includes 24,204,574 bi-allelic variants with low genotype missingness (call rate > 0.9) and an allele frequency greater than 0.1% within this genetic ancestry group.
+The dataset is accessible through the frequency tables on the variant pages in the browser and also as a [downloadable VCF](https://gnomad.broadinstitute.org/downloads#v4-core-dataset).
 This release of gnomAD LAI-informed data provides alternate allele counts, allele numbers, and frequencies partitioned by continental genetic ancestries, with the extension of fine-scale ancestry resolution to the African/African American genetic ancestry group aiming to further improve the interpretation of genetic variation within admixed individuals.

 **Methods**